ChenjieSU/always_learning_google_products/assistant/README.md

 This subdirectory contains a README.md file, notes, etc. about what I did for the GDG Denver Virtual Hackathon.

+## `02-build_actions-code_lab-level_1`

+This subdirectory contains a README.md file containing notes and lessons learned in the Level 1 Google Assistant Google Code Lab.

-## `02-google_code_lab`
+## `03-build_actions-code_lab-level_2`

-This subdirectory contains a README.md file, and maybe more, reflecting things learned from the Google Code Labs for the Google Assistant.
+This subdirectory contains a README.md file and an index.js file reflecting lessons learned in the Level 2 Google Assistant Google Code Lab.